bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## sudo vs su

-It's typically regarded as a best practice that you not use the SU command.
+It's typically regarded as a best practice that you not use the `su` command.
 Why?
 The rule of least privilege that we discussed earlier.
 Do you really need to switch your entire working context over to the root user to run a single, or even a few, commands?
 What happens if you forget that you are currently within SU?
 You could potentially do some extremely damaging operations, and there's no safety net there to warn you when doing so.